ArkeoFerus/countdown/README.md

-# countdown it counts time as you give1!
+# countdown it counts time as you give!